ARPA-SIMC/dballe/doc/fapi_reference.md

 necessary to insert new pseudoana records), or dataflag=rewrite and attrflag=read (when deleting data, their attributes are deleted as well).

-The session started with `idba_preparati` works with a database transaction: all changes done inside the session will either all be preserved, when [idba_fatto()](#idba_fatto) is called, or all undone, if for example the program which started the session abruptly terminates.

 <a name='idba_messaggi'></a>
 #### idba_messaggi(handle, filename, mode, type)